 Sedum sieboldii (aka October Daphne or Hylotelephium sieboldii) is a deciduous succulent plant hailing from Japan.

-This flowering bright pink plant is named after a German researcher of Japanese botany during the 1800s, Franz Philippe von Siebold.
+The flowering Sieboldii October Daphne is a bright pink plant is named after a German researcher of Japanese botany during the 1800s, Franz Philippe von Siebold.

 October Daphne is just one of many different types of the genus, and it is often thought of as being the most beautiful.